Football clubs

 1946 - Present

 The Amatuer Athletic Club was founded in 1919 and previously been known as Malet Hall Boys Club and an earlier football team had been fielded.
-Work on their current base at the Bexhill Downs had been started in 1937, but the outbreak of the Second World War saw construction work halted.
+Work on their current headquarters at the Bexhill Downs started in 1937, but the outbreak of the Second World War saw construction work halted.
 However work was able to continue after it was agreed with the Government that the building be used as part of the war effort by the Civil Defence.
 The building was officially opened in May 1946, around the same time the football team was formed.

 Bexhill Athletic